Hi, I’m lthms.

 let foo (type a b) id (x : a) (y : b) = (id x, id y)

-Line 1, characters 50-51: 1 | let foo (type a b) id (x : a) (y : b) = (id x, id y);; ^ Error: This expression has type b but an expression was expected of type a
+1 | let foo (type a b) id (x : a) (y : b) = (id x, id y);;

-When OCaml tries to type-check foo
+When OCaml tries to type check foo

 , it infers id